jwyang/face-alignment/README.md

       This problem is solved in recent version.
 Ts_bbox is a transformation matrix to adapt bounding boxes obtained from face detector to the boxes suitable for the face alignment algorithm.

-* How to define the input variable dbnames in train_model and test_model functions?
+* How to define the variable dbnames in train_model and test_model functions?

       It is formed as a cell array {'dbname_1' 'dbname_2' ... 'dbname_N'}.
 For example, if we use the images in afw for trainig, we then define it as {'afw'}.